IBCB: Efficient Inverse Batched Contextual Bandit for Behavioral Evolution History: Introduction

 In this paper, we focus on the more general batched contextual bandit (BCB) setting, and propose inverse batched contextual bandit (IBCB) to overcome several issues mentioned above.
-To learn from the evolving behaviors made by online decision-making experts with BCB policies, we design IBCB with a unified framework for both deterministic \citep{Han2020Sequential} and randomized \citep{Dimakopoulou2019Balanced} bandit policies.
-Under this unified framework, we take linear constraints with expectation relaxation in BCB's exploitation-exploration pairs and batched updating strategy into consideration.
+To learn from the evolving behaviors made by online decision-making experts with BCB policies, we design IBCB with a unified framework for both deterministic \cite{Han2020Sequential} and randomized \cite{Dimakopoulou2019Balanced} bandit policies.
+Under this unified framework, we take linear constraints with expectation relaxation in BCB's exploitation-exploration pairs and batched updating policy into consideration.
 We formulate the inverse problem of IBCB into a simple quadratic programming problem without notifying expert's behavior rewards.
 We take the assumption of BCB setting, rather than simply cloning behaviors with no assumption or blindly using large-scale samplings.
-Combining all these improvements together accelerates the train speed of IBCB and insures the robustness of IBCB for out-of-distribution and contradictory data.
+Combining all these improvements together accelerates the train speed of IBCB and insures the robustness of IBCB for fairness-aware scenarios, out-of-distribution and contradictory data.
 Due to that original BCB learns the reward parameter through online learning, IBCB can capture both expert's policy parameters and reward parameters at the same time.

-We summarize our major contributions as follows: (1) We define a new inverse bandit problem with behavioral evolution history in the BCB setting; (2) We introduce a unified framework called IBCB, designed for both deterministic and randomized BCB policies, which can efficiently learn from the interaction history data of novice experts without requiring experts' feedbacks; (3) IBCB is capable of simultaneously learning the parameters of the expert policy and the reward feedback, which outperforms various existing baseline IL approaches in scenarios such as out-of-distribution data and contradictory data, while also demonstrating significantly improved training speed.
+We summarize our major contributions: (1) We define a new inverse bandit problem with behavioral evolution history in the BCB setting; (2) We introduce a unified framework called IBCB, designed for both deterministic and randomized BCB policies, which can efficiently learn from the interaction history data of novice experts without requiring experts' feedbacks; (3) IBCB is capable of simultaneously learning the parameters of the expert policy and the reward feedback, which outperforms various existing baseline IL approaches in scenarios such as fairness-aware experts, out-of-distribution data and contradictory data, with notable improvements in training speed.